 What are the Cyber Security Threats to the Supply Chain?

-Many supply chains rely on keeping the knowledge about products and systems within the chain itself.
-A leak, deliberate or intentional can threaten the viability of businesses throughout the chain.
+Many supply chains rely on keeping knowledge about products and systems within the chain itself.
+A leak, deliberate or intentional, can threaten the viability of businesses throughout the chain.

 Mitigating Cyber Security Risk

 Various strategies must be employed to mitigate supply chain security concerns, especially cybersecurity.
 For further information on how you can manage the vulnerabilities within your supply chain, speak to the supply chain experts at Paul Trudgian Ltd.